 If you find yourself along the I-29 corridor in South Dakota, don’t miss a stop in Sioux Falls, South Dakota.
 It’s perfect for a family getaway.
 Our TravelingMom with Daughters explores five free things to do in Sioux Falls, the Heart of America.

 5 Free Activities in Sioux Falls the Whole Family will Love!

 Sioux Falls is the largest city in South Dakota, located at the junction of I-29 and I-90 near the state’s borders with Minnesota and Iowa.
 Whether you’re looking for shopping, food, outdoor adventures or arts and culture, there’s plenty to offer here.
 There are many free experiences to enjoy in this beautiful area of the Midwest too, so you don’t have to break the bank.
-Although I left my daughters at home on this trip, I can’t wait to bring them back to explore together.
-Here are six of my favorite no-cost ways to see what Sioux Falls has to offer.
+Here are five of my favorite no-cost ways to see what Sioux Falls has to offer.

 1. Free Things to Do in Sioux Falls: Falls Park

 It’s easy to see where Sioux Falls got its name.
 The beautiful waterfall on the Big Sioux River is the highlight of this free, 123-acre public park.
 Another unique aspect is the pink-colored Sioux Quartzite rock that’s exposed around the falls and along the river banks.
 This durable stone was excavated and used in local buildings as well, so be on the watch for it as you explore downtown Sioux Falls.

 Join our NEW Facebook Community: Making Travel Easier.
 We promise to always tell you what we would tell our best friend -- what works for kids, what doesn’t and what you need to know before you go to have the Best.
 Family.
 Vacation.
 Ever.
 Our group of travel experts are ready to answer your travel questions!